-Requires DTMB to report revisions that increase or decrease current contracts for computer software development, hardware acquisition, or quality assurance by more than \$500,000.
+Requires DTMB to report revisions that increase or decrease current contracts for computer software development, hardware acquisition, or quality assurance by more than \$500,000, individually or in the aggregate.

 Sec.
 810. Notices of Invitations to Bid (ITBs) and Requests for Proposals (RFPs)